Straw Through Potato

 Sometimes you have to stop and ask yourself, “Who comes up with this stuff?”
 No one ever uses a straw to eat a potato, but science nerds seem to like to find ways to poke straws through potatoes.
 There must be a deeper meaning… and there is!

-- As you hold the potato, keep your fingers on the front and thumb on the back and not on the top and bottom.
+As you hold the potato, keep your fingers on the front and your thumb on the back and not on the top and bottom.
 You don’t want to stab yourself!
-Grab the straw with your writing hand and (shh! this is the secret) cap the top end with your thumb.
+Grab the straw with your writing hand and (shhh! this is the secret) cap the top end with your thumb.

-- Hold on firmly to both the straw and the potato and with a quick, sharp stab, drive the straw into and partway out of the narrow end of the spud (not the fatter middle part).
-You're so cool!
+Hold on firmly to both the straw and the potato and with a quick, sharp stab, drive the straw into and partway out of the narrow end of the spud (not the fatter, middle part).

-The secret is inside the straw—it’s air!
+The real secret is inside the straw—it’s air.
 Placing your thumb over the end of the straw traps the air inside.
 When you trap the air inside the straw, the air molecules compress and give the straw strength, which in turn keeps the sides from bending as you jam the straw through the potato.
 The trapped, compressed air makes the straw strong enough to cut through the skin, pass through the potato, and exit out the other side.
 Without your thumb covering the hole, the air is simply pushed out of the straw and the straw crumples and breaks as it hits the hard potato surface.

 Be sure to keep your fingers out of the way.
 After you stab with the straw, take a look at the end that passed through the potato.
 There’s a plug-o’-spud inside the straw.
 If you should have a finger or thumb or hand in the way of the straw as it collides with the potato, then there will be a plug-o’-you in the straw too.
 Ouch!

 You know exactly where to go next.
 Open the refrigerator and search for your favorite fruits and vegetables that seem to be best suited for a straw attack.